 This is the second piece I’ve completed using good paper and colored pencils – still mostly the Mitsubishi’s (which nobody seems to have ever heard of) and a few Prismas.
 I’ve decided I’m just going to buy a full Prisma set when I have some extra money.
 They seem to be the easiest brand to replace individual pencils when you need to.
 But I’d still like to play with other brands, and I’ll probably still mix and match since some brands have better colors, I think though Prisma has a fairly staggering range.
 I was able to get to the one art supply store in the region last week and picked up a handfull of Farber’s.
 They’re a completely different critter.
 I also wonder about changing the tooth of the paper versus practicing a better technique.
 There’s a happy medium somewhere.
 Ackk that pun was not intentional.

 I discovered through making a bunch of technical mistakes on this piece that blending Farbers is very different from blending Prismas.
 I bought a blending marker and some blending sticks.
 I also went way too heavy on the grass at first, and that was somewhat irreparable without digital help (I left it) but I like how the stone worked out.
 I think the Prisma brand blending sticks work best with the Prisma pencils (obviously) and that the blending marker may cause more harm than good though it makes a reasonable eraser with help from a blending paper.
-I think I sould probably work on a the layering technique of building from soft to hard.
+I think I should probably work on a the layering technique of building from soft to hard.
 This is art-school stuff I didn’t learn 20 years ago (because I didn’t go to art school) but it’s not too late to learn.

 A little about the illustration now… I wanted to draw a different idea of the Sword in the Stone legend.
 The traditional image is of a sword plunged vertically and somewhat crucifix-like into the stone (or, kind of modern-looking anvil – thanks, Disney!).
 I wanted to tie back into the paleolithic roots of Britain and the (completely unfounded by any factual evidence) legend that there was a temple of standing stones on the top of Glastonbury Tor.
 I kept a little of the Christian reference by having Arthur pull the sword out of the side of the stone, also implying the idea of Arthur as a sort of Christ-like savior of Britain (the “Once and Future King”).

 I also researched late Roman costume in the northern regions and hope I’ve achieved a reasonable account of what the boy Arthur would have worn.
-The figure approacting in the background is obviously Merlyn.
+The figure approaching in the background is obviously Merlyn.